Last Updated on June 30, 2022 by andrewshih

 PMP application exam detail

-On the third and final step of your PMP application, you will be provide your personal details, contact information, and exam preference.
+On the third and final step of your PMP application, you will need to provide your personal details, contact information, and exam preference.
 Very simple.

 You put in a lot of effort in filling out the PMP application and probably cannot wait to submit the application.